j5pu/phasionate_wordpress/wp-content/plugins/enhanced-media-library/readme.txt

 Also, you can use WP_Query ([example of the code](http://wordpress.org/support/topic/php-displaying-an-array-of-images-per-category-or-categories)).

-= My gallery behavior is strange | My ligthbox/carousel plugin no longer works =
+= My gallery behavior is strange | Wrong or none media items displayed | Ligtbox/carousel/slideshow/mosaic looks broken =

-The Enhanced Media Library enhances the WordPress gallery shortcode with the 'post_gallery' filter.
-It does this in the most gentle manner possible.
-It overrides the database query and leaves HTML/CSS code generating intact.

-But many other plugins do the same.
-Since, currently in WordPress it is not possible to separate a pure database request and generating gallery's HTML/CSS, the plugin conflicts are inevitable ([learn more](http://www.wpuxsolutions.com/documents/enhanced-media-library/enhanced-gallery-issues)).
+The plugin enhances WordPress gallery shortcode in most gentle manner possible.
+Since v2.1.5 the mechanism of the enhancement is dramatically improved to avoid possible conflicts.
+In most cases Enhanced Media Library is compatible with any plugin that changes *native* WP gallery template in order to provide lightbox, carousel, slideshow, grid/mosaic functionality.

+That said, other plugins might override WP gallery attributes or database query for media items in a way that would prevent Enhanced Media Library from displaying correct set of media items for gallery.

-The solution: If your version is less than 2.1.4 please upgrade to 2.1.4.
-Unset "Enhanced gallery" option on Media Settings > Taxonomies > Options > Gallery and let us know what functionality was broken.
+If you find a possible conflict and prefer third-party features to taxonomy-based gallery of the plugin please deactivate the feature (unset "Enhanced gallery" option on Media Settings > Taxonomies > Options > Gallery) and let us know about the issue.
 We would like to find a solution!

+If you are a plugin/theme developer please read [Enhanced Gallery Issues](http://www.wpuxsolutions.com/documents/enhanced-media-library/enhanced-gallery-possible-conflicts/)

 = I get "Something went wrong" error when bulk-editing in PRO =